-The top-scoring Scarpa F1 LT is exactly tied for our highest award.
-As a result, we grant two of these highest awards.
-We couldn't pick one over the other if we tried.
-Both boots are excellent and carefully balanced, and both fit a broad array of foot shapes.
+The top-scoring Scarpa F1 LT is tied with the Tecnica Zero G Tour Pro for our highest award, so we are putting both at the top of our ratings.
+Both boots are carefully balanced, and both fit a broad array of foot shapes.
 Both are also suitable for all-around, day-to-day backcountry skiing.
 The F1 is for those that lean towards uphill efficiency, while the Tecnica is optimized slightly more for downhill.
-The F1 is among the lightest and most nimble in our test but performs on the downhill like the bigger kicks.
+The F1 is among the lightest and most nimble in our test but performs on the downhill like bigger kicks.

 The Tecnica will go downhill better, be a little warmer, and is more durable.
-The F1 is lighter and goes uphill better.
-Either one is an excellent choice.
+The Scarpa is lighter and goes uphill better.
 Choose the F1 LT for optimal uphill performance and realize that your ski pairing might be limited.
-The F1 LT is nimble enough to climb rocks and drive a stick shift (not that we'd recommend either) and then ski down, at a metered speed, anything you might encounter out there.
+This boot is nimble enough to climb rocks and drive a stick shift (not that we'd recommend either) and then ski down, at a metered speed, anything you might encounter out there.